 Share something unique people don’t know about you.

-I used to be a musician and proficient piano player.
+I used to be a musician and a proficient piano player.
 I stopped my music classes when I started medical school, but I still play the piano occasionally… and hope to get back to it in the future!

 What do you do for fun in your spare time?
 What are your hobbies?